-Luke McFadden (he/him) is a junior at the University of Washington pursuing a major in Political Science with a focus in Political Economy.
+Luke McFadden (he/him) is a senior at the University of Washington pursuing a major in Political Science with a focus in Political Economy.
 He joined the Journal because of his passion for research and writing, elevating new ideas, and creating the space for people to make their voices heard.
 Luke’s personal research interests include economic development, trade policy, and international relations.

 Erick Jacobsen